yuanchaiyc/Ling471/assignments/Assignment-1.md

     <img width="772" alt="Screen Shot 2021-03-22 at 12 11 28 PM" src="https://user-images.githubusercontent.com/10963114/112045157-c15c0f80-8b07-11eb-9fe0-87c36e404f16.png">

 1. Add a python file to your repository.
-You can do it any way you like, including from within VS Code:
+You can do it any way you like, including from within VS Code. **It is crucial that the file name has your UW netID in it!!!**

     <img width="833" alt="Screen Shot 2021-03-22 at 12 13 59 PM" src="https://user-images.githubusercontent.com/10963114/112045463-1f88f280-8b08-11eb-9a96-edd63c825887.png">
 1. Write a program in python which prints a statement, such as "Hello, world!" (or whatever you like).